LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-2/README.md

 Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/f3dae711763c73f56267ac35e076c56383183829/index.html" target="_blank">FlickList 2 Demo</a>.
 Play around with the demo for a minute and get familiar with its features.

 Note the following additions since last time:
-* The page has some styles and is a little prettier than last time.
 * In the browse list, each movie is accompanied by a paragraph summarizing its plot.
 * Once the user clicks the "Add to Watchlist" button for a movie, the button then becomes disabled, thereby preventing the same movie from being added more than once.
 * In the watchlist, each movie is represented by an orange rectangle.
 These rectangles line up next to each other from left to right, without skipping down to a new line until they run out of space on the right-hand side of their container.
+* The page has some styles and is a little prettier than before.
 * At the top of the browselist, there is a search bar which users can use to search for particular movies.
 Upon submitting the form, the browse list repopulates full of movies with matching titles.

 ### Git Yer Hands on the Starter Code